nikborzunov/storyGen/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
-3. Commit your changes with meaningful messages.
+3. Commit changes with clear, meaningful messages.
-4. Open a pull request to merge your improvements.
+4. Open a pull request to merge your updates.

-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss your proposed changes.

 ---

 ## Contact

-For questions, suggestions, or further collaboration, reach out to me on Telegram: [kupilulitku](https://t.me/kupilulitku)
+Questions, suggestions, or collaboration ideas?
+Reach out on Telegram: [@kupilulitku](https://t.me/kupilulitku)

 ---